defold/doc/docs/en/manuals/editor-scripts-ui.md

 # Editor scripts and UI

 This manual explains how to create interactive UI elements in the editor using editor scripts written in Lua.
 To get started with editor scripts, see [Editor Scripts manual](/manuals/editor-scripts).
+You can find the full editor API reference [here](https://defold.com/ref/alpha/editor/).
 Currently, it's only possible to create interactive dialogs, though we want to expand the UI scripting support to the rest of the editor in the future.

 ## Hello world